 A voice transcript is a textual representation of the words spoken during a voice interaction and provides a view into the interaction between the customer and internal participants (that is, IVR, ACD, agent, conference, or voicemail).
-When an interaction involves audio input (not all interactions include audio) and you enable voice transcription, the call audio streams to a transcription service, which then transcribes the audio into text format.
-The visual representation of the transcription includes timing and speaker information.
+When an interaction involves audio input (not all interactions include audio) and voice transcription is enabled, the audio streams to a transcription service, which then transcribes the audio into text format.
+The visual representation of the transcription includes timing and speaker specific information.

-Use the Transcript tab to get more insight into the content of voice interactions, to improve training and feedback for call center employees, and to identify business problems.
+Use the Transcript tab to get better insight into the content of voice interactions, to improve training and feedback for call center employees, and to identify business problems.

-- Readable – Transcripts include words that were detected by the transcription engine.
+- Readable – Transcripts include words that were detected in the conversation by the transcription engine.

 - Search – Transcripts include a local search option that enables you to quickly find exactly what you want within the transcript.